Connect

 • Lastly, individuals who go through a shamanic form of awakening (or other spiritual crisis) often surface with a strong desire to help others, igniting their soul’s purpose and placing them on a path of service.

-FINAL NOTE TO THOSE SUFFERING: About a year ago, I began to see the Divine intelligence orchestrating my life in ways I could never come up with on my own.
-Becoming a medium and being able to connect to Spirit’s wisdom (which is the same as our own intuition!) has brought me love, connection, and real, practical solutions to suffering.
+FINAL NOTE TO THOSE SUFFERING: About a year ago, I began to see the Divine intelligence orchestrating my life in ways I could never have thought of on my own.
+Becoming a medium and being able to connect to Spirit’s wisdom (which is the same as our own intuition, by the way) has brought me love, connection, and real, practical solutions to suffering.
 When I was in the depths of that shamanic illness, unable to get out of bed to do simple tasks to care for my basic needs, and feeling desperately overwhelmed, Spirit said: “Would you like me to help you?”
 I sobbed, feeling defeated, and said, “Yes, please.”
 Spirit encouraged, “Instead of following your to do list, go from task to task, asking, ‘What is the most loving thing I can do for myself in this moment?’ and then do that.
-And then, when you finish that task, as yourself, ‘What is the most loving thing I can do for myself in this moment?’, and then…do that.”
-That simple guidance transformed me: it taught me that when life feels overwhelming, my choices make a difference.
-Applying Spirit’s insight taught me the powerful lesson that, instead of crumbling, I could trust the link between my actions and my well-being.
+And then, when you finish that task, ask yourself, ‘What is the most loving thing I can do for myself in this moment?’, and then…do that.”
+This simple, practical advice helped me crawl out of the depths of hell many times, before life improved.
+It also taught me that when life feels overwhelming, my choices do make a difference.
+And instead of crumbling, I learned to trust the link between my choices and my well-being.
 To anyone suffering or hearing a voice, please remember: You know what you need to help yourself.
 If you encounter an obstacle, go around.
-Think positively.
+Always think positively.
 Follow your heart.
 And know that life can dramatically improve when you care for your body—sleep, diet, and exercise.
 One baby step at a time.
 You are stronger than you know!
-And, as Spirit told me early on…” You have all of the answers inside of you.”
-I am sending you SO.
-MUCH.
-LOVE.
+And, as Spirit told me early on…”You have all of the answers inside of you.”
+And…I am sending you SO MUCH LOVE.

 Contact Info: